Isaac-Sun-2024/Bible-Access/README.md

 - Free for everyone - GNU public licence

-- Easy to use (tutorial included by running main command)
+- Easy to use (tutorial included by running 'bible' command)

 - Small file size